CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute kernel metric</h>

 Configures the metric you want to use for the redistributed kernel route for the specified VRF.
 You can specify `auto` or a value between 0 and 4294967295.
-If you specify `auto`, the switch choses an appropriate value based on the type of route.
+If you specify `auto`, the switch chooses an appropriate value based on the type of route.

 The default setting is `auto`.